Utkarsh1003/order-management-service/README.md

 - Clone project to you local system
 - Go into your project directory and run ```java -jar target/OrderManagementService-1.0-SNAPSHOT.jar server src/main/resources/config.yml```

-The Dropwizard application is now listening on ports 8080.
+The Dropwizard application is now listening on port 8080.
 You can use the following APIs to test it.
 The application will shut down gracefully by pressing ***^C*** on mac OR ***Ctrl+C*** on windows

 ## APIs